 Nuclear Power in Taiwan

-• Taiwan has two operable nuclear power reactors.
+• Taiwan has one operable nuclear power reactor.

 • Two advanced reactors were under construction, but this project was cancelled.